jimenezraul/Barbershop-kiosk/README.md

 ![Image description](barber_profiles.png)

 ## Barber Profile
-### here they will see which client is waiting for them and they will have a service button when they start serving the client and a completed button when they finish with the client.
+### Here they will see which client is waiting for them and they will have a service button when they start serving the client and a completed button when they finish with the client.
+Each profile is filtered to see only the customers waiting for you or customers that selected ANY.
+Barbers can update available status to let customer know if their available to take any walking customer.

 ![Image description](Barber_Profile.png)